wp-plugins/quiz-master-next/readme.txt

 * Added results page

 == Upgrade Notice ==

+= 0.9.5 =
+Upgrade to be able to edit the %QUESTIONS_ANSWERS% template.
+Also, minor design changes on Quiz Options page.

 = 0.9.4 =
 Upgrade to set up your quizzes to randomize the questions